ato/metactl/README.md

     xterm1 / $ echo $$
     24749

-In another terminal (which is still in the parent namespace) let's create a network link between the parent and child.
+In another terminal (which is still in the parent namespace) let's create a virtual ethernet link between the parent and child.
 We'll name the parent's end of the link pid24749 so we know which process it's linked to.
 We'll also add a static route for 192.168.0.5 which will be the child's IP address.